Favourite Soul Songs of 2018 Part 2

 david pinches Published on Apr 29, 2011

 I’ve left this track until the very last as I did in my recent set on Jayne’s Soulful Sundays broadcast on Solid Fusion Radio.
 The reason is because it’s been a constant play of mine throughout the year.
-I find it difficult to put into words why this song continues to be my favourite listen of 2018.
-A handful of songs have had this effect throughout my life and this is certainly one of them.
 To describe it as pure perfection, as far as 60s Soul is concerned, comes pretty close.
 Absolutely beautiful on so many levels.

 bricomaligno Published on Nov 14, 2010